 In this case, even though this glossary definition standard includes “a delimiting phase”, it still does not explicitly require a measure or metric.
 Thus, this business glossary with this dictionary-type definition standard is open to misinterpretation from both a business and automation perspective.

 This 2023 Recommendations on the Maritime Transportation Data System Requirements, Appendix 1.7, from the Federal Maritime Commission (FMC) provides approximately 200 terms as part of a MTDI Lexicon.
 Again, this is useful, but it only provides dictionary-type definitions.
 For instance, it defines “received” as a “The event associated with receiving a document or a set of information …”.
-However, without specifying measurable thresholds (like type of document or document ID requirement), it is impossible to consistently identify or act on this event, especially when multiple documents are involved.
+However, without specifying measurable thresholds (like type of document or document ID requirement), it is impossible to consistently identify or act on this event information.
+For instance, an international shipment could have multiple documents associated with it such as a BOL or a commercial invoice, or a customs form.

 So, these are just a few examples of business glossaries that lack operational clarity.
 The primary reason for these ambiguities is that they do not require a measure or metric in defining business terms and concepts.
 Indeed, these examples of operational ambiguity are representative of most, if not all, supply chain business glossaries.

-So, the scope of the work to collaborate and improve the clarity of business glossaries within the supply chain industry is immense.
-How can the supply chain industry achieve true collaboration and data interoperability when it has conflicting, ambiguous business glossaries.
+So, the supply chain industry has an extremely difficult task ahead to bring clarity to their conflicting, ambiguous business glossary definitions.
+Nevertheless, how else can our supply chain industry achieve true collaboration and data interoperability?
 For more on the challenges with aligning business glossaries within the supply chain, see Michael Darden’s posting, Enabling Fluid Global Trade by Aligning Terms, Data, and Attributes.

-Now, here’s the painful truth: you can spend millions on the latest supply chain software, but if your business glossary is weak, you’re building on quicksand.
-When Company A’s “urgent order” means “ship within 24 hours” but Company B’s means “ship next available,” no amount of technical integration will prevent service failures.
-This misalignment isn’t just causing confusion – it’s destroying value across your supply chain, one misinterpreted term at a time.
+Now, here’s the uncomfortable truth: we can spend millions on the latest supply chain software, but if our business glossaries are weak, we’re building on quicksand.
+For instance, when Company A’s“urgent order” means “ship within 24 hours” but Company B’s means “ship next available,” no amount of technical integration will prevent service failures.
+This misalignment isn’t just causing confusion – it’s destroying value across our supply chains, one misinterpreted term at a time.
 To sum it up, there are basically two major deficiencies with our current supply chain business glossaries.
 These include:

 “If you cannot measure it, you cannot improve it.”